chharvey/counterpoint/docs/reference/types.md

 Currently, there are no expressions assignable to it either, but future versions of Solid will support expressions of type Never.

-Since Never is a subtype of every other type, expressions of type Never will be accepted anywhere.

 ## Null